lvegat1979/WorkHelp/WorkHelp.md

 ![Feature](https://github.com/lvegat1979/WorkHelp/blob/master/tz.PNG)

-After that please unzip and copy it in your migrated app nutget folder.
+After that please unzip and copy it in your migrated app nutget folder, then content should be copied in jns-winforms-commponents.
+Please keep node_modules folder.

 ![Feature](https://github.com/lvegat1979/WorkHelp/blob/master/mobilizenutget.PNG)